andrewrk/groovebasin/README.md

 * The web client feels like a desktop app, not a web app.
 It predicts what the server will do in order to hide network lag from the user.

-* Dynamic Mode which automatically queues random songs, favoring songs that have not been queued recently.
+* Auto DJ which automatically queues random songs, favoring songs that have not been queued recently.

 * Drag and drop upload.
 Drag and drop playlist editing.
 Keyboard shortcuts